UtrechtUniversity/icat-data-generator/README.md

 # icat-data-generator

-synthetic data generator for testing iRODS iCAT database
+Icat-data-generator is a tool for generating synthetic data for an iRODS iCAT database.
+The main intended use case is to quickly generate iCAT database contents for performance testing.

+Icat-data-generator supports Postgres databases.
+It should work on any Linux system with Python 3.6 or higher.

+It has been tested with Postgres MD5 authentication.

 ## Usage